digitalocean/github-pr-resource/README.md

 #### `check`

-Produces new versions for all commits (after the last version) ordered by the push date.
+Produces new versions for all commits (after the last version) ordered by the committed date.
 A version is represented as follows:

-- `pr`: The subject ID of the pull request.
+- `pr`: The pull request number.
-- `commit`: The subject ID of the last commit on the Pullrequest.
+- `commit`: The commit SHA.
-- `pushed`: Timestamp of when the commit was pushed (and webhook triggered).
+- `committed`: Timestamp of when the commit was committed.
 Used to filter subsequent checks.

 If several commits are pushed to a given PR at the same time, the last commit will be the new version.